The End of an Era

 The Rosenberg Railroad Museum has been chosen as a regional location for an Advanced Train Control System (ATCS).
 ATCS is a system of railroad equipment (hardware and software), designed to ensure safety by monitoring locations of trains and locomotives, providing analysis and reporting, and automation of track warrants and similar orders.

 This system, as used at the museum, allows us to monitor in a graphic format, the real-time movements of trains in the Union Pacific Glidden subdivision (which includes traffic behind the Museum) on a large hi-def monitor.
-The BNSF Galveston subdivision will be added in early 2014 and a second monitor will be added to the system.
+The BNSF Galveston subdivision was added in early 2014.
 You can view signal indications for absolute signals, switch alignment, and whether or not a train is occupying a section of track.